Single-Step Phase-Engineered Pulse for Active Readout Cavity Reset in Superconducting Circuits: Theoretical Model

 \section{Theoretical Model}

 In a circuit QED architecture, a superconducting qubit is coupled to a superconducting resonator cavity, typically implemented as a quarter-wavelength ($\lambda/4$) coplanar waveguide transmission line~\cite{cpw}.
-This system can be modeled by an equivalent lumped-element circuit in which the qubit is capacitively coupled to a linear LC oscillator, as illustrated schematically in Fig.~\ref{fig-fig1}(b).
+This system can be modeled by an equivalent quasi-lumped-element circuit in which the qubit is capacitively coupled to a linear LC oscillator, as illustrated schematically in Fig.~\ref{fig-fig1}(b).
 When a microwave pulse with a frequency near resonance is injected into the input port, the cavity field evolves into a coherent field.
 The dynamics of coherent field amplitude $\alpha(t)$ can be obtained from input–output theory~\cite{input-output_theory1, input-output_theory2, input-output_theory3}, and can be shaped through appropriate engineering of the drive envelope.
 The resulting dynamics are governed by the differential equation~\cite{2021cqed_review, number_splitting}

-with $\Delta_r = \omega_r - \omega_d$ denotes the detuning between the bare cavity frequency $\omega_r$ and the cavity drive frequency $\omega_d$. $\varepsilon_d(t)$ represents the (generally complex) time-dependent amplitude of the external drive. $\kappa$ is cavity decay rate. $\chi_j$ denotes the dispersive shift of the cavity resonance frequency associated with the qubit being in state $\ket{j}$, where $j = 0, 1, \cdots$ corresponds to the ground, first excited, and higher excited states, respectively.
-For $j \textgreater 0$
+where $\Delta_r = \omega_r - \omega_d$ denotes the detuning between the bare cavity frequency $\omega_r$ and the cavity drive frequency $\omega_d$.
+Here, $\varepsilon_d(t)$ represents the (generally complex) time-dependent amplitude of the external drive, and $\kappa$ is cavity decay rate.
+The quantity $\chi_j$ denotes the dispersive shift of the cavity resonance frequency associated with the qubit being in state $\ket{j}$, where $j = 0, 1, \dots$ correspond to the ground, first excited, and higher excited states, respectively.
+For $j \textgreater 0$, we have

-particularly, $\chi_0=-g^2/\Delta$, where $g$ is the qubit-cavity coupling strength, $\eta$ is qubit anharmonicity, and $\Delta=\omega_q - \omega_r$ is the detuning between the qubit frequency $\omega_q$ and the bare cavity frequency.
-In this work, we restrict our analysis to the cavity-reset dynamics for the qubit is in either $\ket{0}$ or $\ket{1}$.
-The instantaneous mean intracavity photon number is given by
+In particular, $\chi_0=-g^2/\Delta$, where $g$ is the qubit-cavity coupling strength, $\eta$ is the qubit anharmonicity, and $\Delta=\omega_q - \omega_r$ is the detuning between the qubit frequency $\omega_q$ and the bare cavity frequency.
+In this work, we restrict our analysis to the cavity reset dynamics for the qubit prepared in either $\ket{0}$ or $\ket{1}$ (equivalently, $\ket{g}$ or $\ket{e}$).
+The instantaneous mean cavity photon number is given by

-We emphasize that our SSPE pulse is constructed from piecewise complex constant amplitudes and consists of two segments: a normal readout segment of duration $\tau$ with drive amplitude $\varepsilon_n$ and phase $\phi_n$, followed by a reset segment of duration $\Delta \tau$ with amplitude $\varepsilon_r$ and phase $\phi_r$.
+We emphasize that our SSPE pulse is constructed from piecewise-constant complex amplitudes and consists of two segments: a normal readout segment of duration $\tau$ with drive amplitude $\varepsilon_n$ and phase $\phi_n$, followed by a reset segment of duration $\Delta \tau$ with amplitude $\varepsilon_r$ and phase $\phi_r$.